haidaraM/zsh-history-cleaner/README.md

   -r, --remove-between <START_DATE> <END_DATE>
           Remove commands between the provided two dates (included): YYYY-MM-DD YYYY-MM-DD.
 The first date must be before or equal to the second date.
 Example: --remove-between 2023-01-01 2023-06-30

+      --analyze
+          Analyze the history file and provide statistics about the commands over time.
+No changes are made to the history file when this flag is used

   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version

 ```